Overview of Maryland Law About Rental Housing

 - Landlords may not evict or threaten to evict renters for making a good faith complaint, suing the landlord, or getting involved with a renters’ organization.

-Related articles: Breach of the Lease, Quiet Enjoyment and Constructive Eviction, Landlord Responsibilities, Ordinary Wear and Tear (duty of tenant), Rest Escrow: When the Landlord Fails to Make Repairs, Retaliatory Evictions
+Related articles: Breach of the Lease, Quiet Enjoyment and Constructive Eviction, Landlord Responsibilities, Ordinary Wear and Tear, Rest Escrow: When the Landlord Fails to Make Repairs, Retaliatory Evictions

 - Renters have a duty to pay their rent.
-If they do not, landlords can file in court to evict the renters, and can sue for the rent owed.
+If they do not, landlords can file in court to evict the renters and sue for the rent owed.

 - Renters have the duty to return possession of the property at the time agreed on.
 When a renter stays in possession past the agreed date, this is called “Holding Over.”